dddrrreee/cs240lx-20spr/labs/11-gc/README.md

   - Treat all any pointer-sized and pointer-aligned word (4-byte aligned and 4-byte sized on the pi) as a potential pointer and its contained value as an address.
-If this potential-address falls within any block of allocated, we consider the block potentially reachable, and mark the block.
+If this potential-address falls within the address range of any allocated block, we consider the block potentially reachable, and mark it.

 For example, if an aligned 4-byte word `w` contains the value `0x10000f8` and our allocator has allocated a block `b` that starts